danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

-Each options has it's own launch file and possibly a different lua configuration file (i.e 3D vs. 2D SLAM).
+Each options has its own launch file and possibly a different lua configuration file (i.e 3D vs. 2D SLAM).

 To understand how to config the launch and lua files, please visit the [Cartographer documentation](https://google-cartographer-ros.readthedocs.io/en/latest/your_bag.html).